 I was a Senior Manager in a large UK plc.
-I was used to facilitating sessions, delivering training, speaking at conferences, working collaboratively with other industry leaders to develop best practice and guidance to drive our sector forward.
+I was used to facilitating sessions, delivering training, speaking at conferences, and working collaboratively with other industry leaders to develop best practices and guidance to drive our sector forward.
 Big stuff in other words.

 The summer before my accident I had completed an Executive MBA in Business Management.
-I was enjoying a few months without studying before heading onto a Doctorate in Organisational Psychology.
+I was enjoying a few months without studying before heading on to do a Doctorate in Organisational Psychology.
 Being able to communicate and articulate clearly and confidently was my whole professional identity.
 And now I’d lost it.

 Whilst I was on my phased return to work, I had the chance to take stock and think about what I really wanted from life.
 It was then that I realised I didn’t want to go back.
 I felt really lonely and isolated.
 I wasn’t the same person as I had been before my accident.